-It is less the issue what you have to deal with, but how you deal with it.
+It is less a matter of what you have to deal with but how you deal with it.

 If I change myself, even just a little, I change the world.